-8.2.2 Inverting Power Supply
+8.2.2 Inverting Power

-The TPS54340-Q1 device can be used to convert a positive input voltage to a negative output voltage.
-Example applications are amplifiers requiring a negative power supply.
-For a more detailed example, see SLVA317.
+The TPS54340 can be used to convert a positive input voltage to a negative output voltage.
+Idea applications are amplifiers requiring a negative power supply.
+For a more detailed example see SLVA317.

-Figure 54.
-TPS54340-Q1 Inverting Power Supply from Application Note (SLVA317)
+Figure 50.
+TPS54340 Inverting Power Supply